-Picture 7: Agent Mixing chamber
+Picture 7: Mixing chamber

 3.8.
-Breather Pump, Model E1R1 manufactured by Jaeco Fluid Systems, Inc., or equivalent.
-The breather pump is used to replicate a constant human breathing pattern.
-It employs a double pump, operated by a single electric motor.
+Breather Pump, Model E1R1 or equivalent (see picture 8).
+Manufactured by Jaeco Fluid Systems, Inc., it is a breather pump used to replicate breathing.
+It is a double pump, operated by a single electric motor.
 The pump design is a modified variable speed motor generating varied strokes per minute.
 Planetary gears and a Scotch Yoke, producing a sinusoidal breathing pattern, control the pump.
-The sinusoidal pattern starts at zero flow rate, rises to peak flow of approximately $\pi$ (3.1416) times the rated test certification flow rate in liters per minute and drops back to zero.
+The sinusoidal pattern starts at zero flow rate, rises to peak flow of approximately π (3.1416) times the rated test certification flow rate in L/m and drops back to zero.
 The exhalation stroke of the pump is the same sinusoidal pattern.
 The volume per breath /tidal is adjustable up to 1.5 liters.
 Picture 8 is an illustration of the Model E1R1 Breather Pump.